mbarbosa30/x4llet/replit.md

 **Trust Hub (Signal Page)**: The Signal page serves as a Trust Hub with tabbed interface for sybil-resistant identity systems:
 - **MaxFlow Tab**: Network signal scoring via max-flow computation, vouch submission with EIP-712 signing
 - **Circles Tab**: Full Circles Protocol integration on Gnosis Chain - avatar registration, CRC minting, trust/untrust management, and CRC transfers.
 All operations use the x402 facilitator for xDAI gas drips.
+- **GoodDollar Tab**: Face verification integration for UBI claiming.
+Uses SDK-compatible flow with signed messages (login + identifier), lz-string compression, and redirect to GoodID (https://goodid.gooddollar.org).
+Identity and claim status checked on Celo chain.
-- Smart default tab selection based on user data (Circles avatar or MaxFlow score)
+- Smart default tab selection based on user data (Circles avatar, MaxFlow score, or GoodDollar identity)

 Multi-chain UX includes aggregated USDC balance display, chain badges for transactions, auto-selection of the chain with the highest USDC balance on the Send page, and network selection on the Receive page.